Anti-tank mine: Second World War

 Anti-tank mines played a major role on the Eastern Front, where they were used in huge quantities by Soviet troops.
 The most common included the TM-41, TM-44, TMSB, YAM-5, and AKS.
 In the Battle of Kursk, combat engineers laid 503,663 AT mines, achieving a density of 1500 mines per kilometer.
 This was four times greater than what was seen in the Battle of Moscow.

 Furthermore, mobile detachments were tasked with laying more mines directly in the path of advancing enemy tanks.
 A January 1943 report on Russian anti-tank tactics by the American Intelligence Bulletin attributes the following to an unnamed Soviet intelligence officer: "Each artillery battalion and, in some cases, each artillery battery, had a mobile reserve of 5 to 8 combat engineers equipped with 4 to 5 mines each.
 Their function was to mine unguarded tank approaches after the direction of the enemy attack had been definitely ascertained.
 These mines proved highly effective in stopping and even in destroying many enemy tanks."

 The Wehrmacht also relied heavily on anti-tank mines to defend the Atlantic Wall, having planted six million mines of all types in Northern France alone.
-Mines were usually laid in staggered rows about 500 yards (460 meters) deep.
+Mines were usually laid in staggered rows about 500 yd deep.
 Along with the anti-personnel types, there were various model of Tellermines, Topfmines, and Riegel mines.
-On the Western front, anti-tank mines were responsible for 20-22% of Allied tank losses.
+On the Western front, anti-tank mines were responsible for 20–22% of Allied tank losses.
 Since the majority of these mines were equipped with pressure fuzes (rather than tilt-rods), tanks were more often crippled than destroyed outright.

 Vietnam War

 M23 and M15 landmines have broadly similar mechanisms.

-During the Vietnam War, both 'regular' NVA and Viet Cong forces used AT mines.
-These were of Soviet, Chinese or local manufacture.
+During the Vietnam War, both "regular" NVA and Viet Cong forces used AT mines.
+These were of Soviet, Chinese, or local manufacture.
 Anti-tank mines were also used extensively in Cambodia and along the Thai border, planted by Pol Pot's Maoist guerrillas and the Vietnamese army, which invaded Cambodia in 1979 to topple the Khmer Rouge.
 Millions of these mines remain in the area, despite clearing efforts.
 It is estimated that they cause hundreds of deaths annually.